Rancho2002/C-projects/readme.md

 # Are you interested in C and its projects

-### Though C is not used everywhere we have to learn it to gain the knowledge of programming fundamentals.
-So lets create some awesome C projects together.
+### As we all know we have to learn C to increase our programming fundamentals.
+So lets create some awesome using this awesome language and fill this repo with C projects together.

 ## How to contribute: